Robot Monitor Widget UX.UI Design

 Overview

-This project explored a new business model for Samsung’s robotics division by integrating a robotic arm with a smart monitor system.
+This project explored a new business model for Samsung's robotics division by combining a robotic arm with a smart monitor.

-As the primary UX/UI designer, I refined the initial prototype by designing an adaptive widget interface that improves productivity through automated monitor positioning.
+As the primary UX/UI designer, I designed an adaptive widget interface that improves productivity through automated monitor positioning.

 The solution enables: